buttheadbob/MDK-SE/api/VRageMath.BoundingBoxD.Intersect.md

 public BoundingBoxD Intersect(BoundingBoxD box)
 ```

-Returns bounding box which is intersection of this and box It's called 'Prunik' Result is invalid box when there's no intersection (Min > Max)
+Returns bounding box which is intersection of this and box Result is invalid box when there's no intersection (Min > Max)

 ### Returns